brianmriley/deftjs-cafe-townsend/README.md

 This port demonstrates the following:

 *  Application-Level event bus communication
-*  Dependency injection for services and stores
+*  Dependency injection of services and stores using DeftJS
 *  Separation-of-concerns for Model-View-Controller-Service
 *  Services as mocks and real HTTP data services
 *  Rigorous elimination of logic from View code using Mediators
 *  Session Management/Authentication
 *  Lazy loading of data services (*with auto-jsonify of external JSON data*)